nervYu/Bamboo/README.md

 # Bamboo
- a Gui tool for ZouAPI base on Pyside2
+ a Gui Launcher for launch your DCC Application and get task from Zou API